sampatskypointcloud/platform/docs/docs/audiences.md

 **Audiences**

-In this section, we can create and oversee the audiences table which is a tabular representation denoting the number of members in every audience created with their current status.
+This section depicts the information about the audiences we have created and also provide a functionality to create new audiences.
+It represents the audiences table which is a tabular representation denoting the number of members in each created audience's  with their current status.
 An audience is a group of profiles characterized by a defined set of attributes based filters.
 The other table below it elaborates the work history that corresponds to all the successful and failed iterations over creating audiences.
 In audiences, we define complex filters around the unified profile entity and its related entities.
 Each audience, after processing, creates a set of profile records that you can export and take action on.
 Audiences are managed on the Audiences page.

 ![Alt text](https://github.com/skypointcloud/platform/blob/master/docs/doc_snippets/audiences.jpg?raw=true)